Seteeri/Particle/snippets/notes/PARTICLE.md

   * Refactor gen-particle to use globals instead of passing

-  * Limit draw lengths to N items (def=12)
-    * ...then move to newline
-    * any changes to this might have to redraw everything
-      * spatial map will allow optimization

   * Create special command to create pointer symbols [Later]

-  * Default particles
-    * Default symbols
-    * Help info
-      * Like Nano
   * FPS - do in render

   * Load own code as data
     * Really draw relevant internal symbols from table

   * Swap part
     * (con (nth n) (new)) to change CDR
     * (con (new) (nth n+1))

-  * Implement spatial map (R-Tree)
-    * Will be interesting to see data structure...
-    * Need this to optimize finding bounds

   * Draw lines
     * One node per line segment